Service broker is a communication service that is used by the Solver Private Host app. It monitors completion of tasks between multiple applications.

 If you restored the repository database on the SQL server or turn off the SQL server service and then enable it, then service broker is disabled and would need to be enabled.
 You may get following error message on web portal or something related to service broker.

-How Service Broker used in PH?
+How Service Broker used in Private Host?

 How to enable Service Broker?